This post may contain affiliate links. Please read our disclosure policy.

 • Sweet potatoes – You need 3 pounds of sweet potatoes; there are roughly 2-3 sweet potatoes in a pound.

-• Brown sugar – Let’s sweeten things up a bit, shall we?
-You can substitute your sweetener of choice, but keep in mind that the addition could loosen up your casserole and make it melt.
-A little maple syrup or agave can help to sweeten without adding as much sugar.
+• Brown sugar – You can substitute your sweetener of choice, but remember that the addition could loosen up your casserole and make it melt.
+A little maple syrup or agave can help sweeten without adding too much sugar.

 • Melted butter – for a rich flavor; I recommend using unsalted butter.